yangdanny97/yangdanny97.github.io/_posts/2023-07-09-fish-bone-miso-soup.md

 - 1/2 lb fish bones from some large fish (you can use leftovers or buy some salmon bones)
 - 8 cups of water
 - 6 tbsp miso paste
-- 2 cups diced tofu
+- 2 cups firm tofu
 - 1 cup onion
 - 1 cup carrot

 ### Directions
 1. Break up the fish's spine into 1" long pieces, remove any easily-removable small bones
-2. Cube the tofu, dice the onions and carrots
+2. Cube the tofu to 1/2 or 1" depending on preference, dice the onions and carrots
 3. Put water, miso, and bones into a pot
 4. Bring to a boil and lower the heat
 5. Add the onion and carrot